 July 13, 2014, Warsaw, Poland

 Warsaw.
-Many times I have seen the name "Warsaw" on the board at Ben Gurion airport as I was checking for my flight.
+Many times I have seen the city name "Warsaw" on the flight board at Ben Gurion airport, or at other airports, as I was checking for the status of my flight.
 It always struck me as odd.
-To me Warsaw was not a place, a location, but a concept.
-How can one just fly to Warsaw?
-For me Warsaw was frozen in time, and that time was divided into pre-1939 and 1939-1943.
+For me Warsaw was not a place, a location, but a concept, a time period, an image.
+Warsaw exits in my mind, and I can see it clearly.
+For me Warsaw was frozen in time, and that time was divided into pre-1939, and 1939 - 1943.
+After that, time stood still.

 Warsaw, just a regular place that regular people fly to.
-But for me it seemed like a flight to another world, to a world that no longer exists.
+But for me it seemed like a flight to another world, to another dimension, to a world that no longer exits.
+Warsaw existed beyond the clouds, across an invisible bridge into our past, into our history...

 I could never say just "Warsaw", it always had to be accompanied by the..."The Warsaw Ghetto", or "The Warsaw Ghetto Revolt".
-Warsaw existed for me not as an actual place but as a memory, a living collective memory of the Jewish people.
-A memory of suffering, of bravery, of pain.
+Warsaw existed for me not as an actual place, but as a memory, a living collective memory of the Jewish people.
+A memory of suffering, of bravery, of piety, of pain, of fire and hell, of scholars and mothers.
 A symbol.
 The modern day Masada.

-Warsaw exists in black and white photos and video clips.
-Warsaw, as it was then exists in my mind and in the little that is preserved at Yad Va Shem Holocaust memorial; a cobblestone street from the ghetto, the sewers which the Jews used to escape, a lamp, the weapons, the stories and the surviving letters written by people who long ago passed from this earth.
+Warsaw exits in black and white photos and video clips.
+Warsaw, as it was then exists in my mind and in the little that is preserved at Yad va Shem Holocaust memorial in Jerusalem; a cobblestone street from the ghetto, the sewers which the Jews used to escape, a street lamp, the stories and the surviving letters written by people who long ago passed from this earth, going up in flames and smoke to heaven.

 But Warsaw is a real city.